Go paper-free

 If you were employed before starting your own business, you may have one or more old pensions you’ve left untouched.

-You might be able to transfer these old pensions into your Ready-Made Pension.
-This may make it easier to keep track of your retirement savings.
+You might be able to transfer those pensions into your Lloyds Pension.
+Combining your pensions makes it easier to keep track of your retirement savings.

 After years of working, many of us hope to make the most of our retirement – whatever that looks like for you.

-If you’re 75 or over when you die, the beneficiary won’t pay any inheritance tax.
-However, they may have to pay income tax depending on how you chose to take your pension.
+If you’re 75 or over when you die, your beneficiaries may have to pay income tax depending on how they access the pension.

-If you’re years away from retiring, we invest to give you the best chance of growth.
-As you approach retirement, we move your portfolio into lower-risk investments to help protect your pension value.
+If you’re years away from retiring, you could consider taking more risk in your investments, giving your fund the best chance of growth.
+As you approach retirement, to help protect your pension value, lower-risk investments may be more suitable.

 Please note that this graph is a guide for illustration purposes only and not a reliable indicator of future performance.